ItsIgnacioPortal/hacker-scoper/README.md

 ### Demo with custom scopes file
 [![asciicast](https://asciinema.org/a/SWtH3kLbEOmyPzrGFQe9ic9BB.svg)](https://asciinema.org/a/SWtH3kLbEOmyPzrGFQe9ic9BB)

+## Company scope matching
+- **Q: How does the "company" scope matching actually work?**
+- A: It works by looking for company-name matches in a local copy of the [firebounty](https://firebounty.com/) database (`firebounty-scope-url_only.json`).
+The company name that you specify will be lowercase'd, and hacker-scoper will check if any company name in the JSON contains that string.
+Once it finds a name match, it'll filter your URLs according to the scopes that firebounty detected for that company.
+You can test how this would perform by just searching some name in [the firebounty website](https://firebounty.com/).

+## Usage
 Usage: hacker-scoper --file /path/to/targets [--company company | --custom-inscopes-file /path/to/inscopes [--custom-outofcopes-file /path/to/outofscopes] [--verbose]] [--explicit-level INT] [--reuse Y/N] [--chain-mode] [--fire /path/to/firebounty.json] [--include-unsure] [--output /path/to/outputfile] [--hostnames-only]

 ### Usage examples: